3mdeb/openpower-coreboot-docs/devnotes/isteps/21_start_payload/1_host_runtime_setup.md

 ***

-Control flow of OCC start process:
+Control flow of OCC start and initialization process:

 1. `loadAndStartPMAll(HBPM::PM_LOAD)`
    1. `loadPMComplex()` (for each processor get OCC ready for work)